EoRImaging/FHD/dictionary.md

   -*Turn off/on*: 0/1 <br />
   -*Default*: 0 <br />

-**max_sources**: the number of source components allowed to be found in fast holographic deconvolution.
+**max_deconvolution_components**: the number of source components allowed to be found in fast holographic deconvolution.
 Not used outside of deconvolution. <br />
   -*Default*: 100000 <br />
   -*eor_wrapper_defaults*: 20000 <br />